Conahy Shamrocks 1-08 Rower Inistioge 0-08.

 This Sunday Kilkenny travel to Parnell Park to take on Dublin in the final round of the Allianz League.
 With only 2 points separating 5 teams in Division 1A all teams are still in a position to qualify for the quarter-finals.
 For Kilkenny, who are are on 3 points and lying in 5th position, the objective is simple - a win over Dublin will secure a quarter-final place.
 Please note all games in the final round throw in at 3pm.

-Tickets for the game are now on sale at the usual Supermarket outlets.
-Supporters are again advised to purchase in advance to avail of 20% discount and to avoid queues on match day.
+Tickets for the game are now on sale at the usual Supermarket outlets and on-line at gaa.ie.
+Supporters are again advised to purchase tickets in advance to avail of discount and to avoid queues on Sunday.

 The Paddy Grace Féile Competition concluded this weekend with honours going to Dicksboro in Roinn A, Galmoy/Windgap in Roinn B and Conahy Shamrocks in Roinn C. The competition certainly whetted the appetite for the National Feile which will be hosted jointly by Kilkenny, Carlow and Wexford in June.

 Picture shows Bord na nÓg Secretary Willie Dempsey presenting the trophy to Dicksboro captain Charlie Nolan.